 Here at BSTRO, we loooove email marketing.
 We geek out over all the details, from A/B testing to modular design to which CTA button color is perfect for each message.
-Now we’re sharing the love with our top seven tips to help you master the art and science of email marketing.
+Now we’re sharing the love with our top tips to help you master the art and science of email marketing.
 Watch this video interview with our team!

 Why does our agency love email so much?
 Because it’s powerful.
 Even as social media platforms grow and evolve, email marketing keeps chugging along – delivering a higher return on investment (ROI) than any other direct marketing tool.